lizmat/Raku-Elements/README.md

 Alternate names of the element, for instance an Unicode version versus an ASCII version of an operator, such as `∈` as al alternate name for `(elem)`.
 Usually empty.

+### tags

+A list of tags that apply to this element, e.g. `infix` for an infix operator.
+Has at least one element.

 ### tagline

 The tagline of the element: a one-line description.

+### url

+A URL for more information about this element.

 ### description

 A more general description of the element.
 Optional.

-### tags

-A list of tags that apply to this element, e.g. `infix` for an infix operator.
-Has at least one element.

 AUTHOR
 ======